 Our goal is to provide our patients with the safest possible care.
 Health care in Australia is among the best and safest in the world, but there are still risks when spending time in hospital.
 They include the risk of infection, a fall or a pressure injury (bedsore).

-The best way to prevent infection is to wash your hands often and well.
+The best way to help prevent infection during your stay is to wash your hands often and well.
 This also includes anyone who comes to visit you including family and friends, nurses and doctors.
 It is ok to ask health care workers to wash their hands before providing your care. ·

-Use soap, liquid hand rub or hand wipes to keep your hands clean.
+Use soap and water or alcohol based hand rub to keep your hands clean. ·

 Always clean your hands and ask others to clean their hands:

 - when entering and leaving your hospital room

 - before and after eating, touching food

 - after using the bathroom after sneezing, coughing or blowing your nose